Cheerios: Cheeri O'Leary

-This cartoon character, a cheery young girl, was seen in 1942–1943 magazine advertising and in Sunday newspaper's comics sections.
+This cartoon character, a cheery young girl, was seen in 1942–1943 magazine advertising and Sunday newspaper's comics sections.
 These ads were multi-panel cartoons where Cheeri O'Leary interacted with entertainers of the day, including Charlotte Greenwood, Barbara Stanwyck, Dick Powell, Joan Blondell, Johnny Mack Brown, Betty Hutton, and Claudette Colbert.
+The character disappeared from ads in 1944, but reappeared in 1946 in ads that mostly featured Joe.

+Joe

+Beginning in 1944, a cartoon boy, simply named "Joe" appeared in ads placed in Sunday newspaper comics sections.